-Before joining White & Case Chris was a senior lawyer with the UK Government, where he led the team responsible for advising the Department for International Trade (DIT) on all matters relating to export controls and sanctions.
+Before joining White & Case Chris was a senior lawyer with the UK Government, where he led the team responsible for advising the Department for International Trade (DIT) on all legal matters relating to export controls and sanctions.
 This included advising the Export Control Joint Unit on legislative, policy, licensing, and operational matters.

-During his time at DIT, Chris was also responsible for advising on: free trade agreement negotiations (including for the UK-EU Trade and Cooperation Agreement), the Protocol on Ireland/Northern Ireland, UK customs and tariff policy, and the WTO goods agreements.
+During his time at DIT, Chris was also responsible for advising on free trade agreement negotiations (including for the UK-EU Trade and Cooperation Agreement), the Protocol on Ireland/Northern Ireland, UK customs and tariff policy, and the WTO goods agreements.
 He was also the lead lawyer responsible for steering the Trade Act 2021 through Parliament.

 Earlier in his career, Chris was an assistant professor at the London School of Economics & Political Science, where he taught international trade law, investment treaty law, the law on the use of force, and public international law.
 He has a PhD in international trade law from the University of Cambridge, where he was a WM Tapp Scholar and Honorary Cambridge Commonwealth Trusts Scholar.